LifeVantage (NASDAQ:LFVN) Issues FY 2022 Earnings Guidance

 LifeVantage (NASDAQ:LFVN) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $0.830-$0.870 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.000.
 The company issued revenue guidance of $225 million-$235 million, compared to the consensus revenue estimate of $221.92 million.

-LifeVantage (NASDAQ:LFVN) last released its quarterly earnings data on Wednesday, August 18th.
-The company reported $0.31 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.20 by $0.11.
+LifeVantage (NASDAQ:LFVN) last issued its quarterly earnings data on Wednesday, August 18th.
+The company reported $0.31 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.20 by $0.11.
 LifeVantage had a return on equity of 40.23% and a net margin of 5.86%.
-On average, equities analysts anticipate that LifeVantage will post 0.85 EPS for the current year.
+Research analysts anticipate that LifeVantage will post 0.85 earnings per share for the current fiscal year.

 LifeVantage Company Profile